-In no case shall the inmate remain in restraints in the Burbank Jail for any period in excess of two (2) hours.
+In no case shall the inmate remain in restraints in the Burbank Jail for any period more than two (2) hours.
 During this time, the inmate shall be checked no less than every 15 minutes.
 Access to the restroom and to drinking water shall be provided.